liang-bo96/LiveNeuron/docs/examples.rst

 Examples
 ========

-This page provides practical examples of using LiveNeuron for various visualization tasks.
+This page provides practical, working examples based on the actual LiveNeuron API.

 Basic Examples
 --------------